ben-garcia/the_odin_projects/rails/odin-flight-booker/README.md

 Using the accepts_nested_attributes_for method and white listing the associated attributes in the strong parameters to have the ability to create from to create multiple model objects.

+PART 2
+Project: Sending Welcome Emails

+Setting up a mailer is a relatively straightforward task.
+It's very similar to building a new controller and views.
+Once you've made a couple, it should come naturally.

+Your Task
+You'll be dusting off your Flight Booker project (or one of the other projects that has users registering) and having it send out a "You have booked your ticket" email to all Passengers when they are created as part of the booking process.

+*** NOTES ****
+The purpose of the second part was to implement a mailer.
+The mailer is called after the booking has been created.
+Email is sent to all passengers booked on the flight.
+Used the --letter_opener-- gem to open the emails in the browser instead of sending then in the development environment.